In this article, you will learn

 1. Introduction

-In the Workflow, variable elements are applied to a Print Item via the tab Variable Data within the Print Item View of an Article or a Print Item inside an Order or Production Job.
+Placing variable elements on a Print Item is done within the Workflow using the tab Variable Data in the Print Item View of an Article or a Print Item within an Order or Production Job.

 Tab Variable Data

-Up to version 1.13.0, variable data could also be assigned using the tab Variable Data in the Adobe Illustrator plug-in.
+Up to version 1.13.0, variable data could also be applied using the tab Variable Data in the Adobe Illustrator plug-in.

-The following description refers to the user interface of the VDP Editor.
-The editor allows variable data or elements to be placed directly in the browser and to enrich them with data from a CSV file – without the need to open the Print Item in Adobe Illustrator beforehand.
+The following description refers to the user interface of the VDP Editor, which allows variable data and elements to be placed directly in the browser and enriched with data from a CSV file – all without the need to open the Print Item in Adobe Illustrator.

 Figure 1: The tab Variable Data in the Workflow, which serves as the starting point for creating variable data